agcom/entity-extension-model/examples/simple.md

 # A simple example

 We'll create a simple data model of a **person**.
-For every person, we want to save his/her name, parents and children.
+For every person, we want to save his/her id, name, parents and children.

 To **express** the model, we'll reference each entity/mapping by a name ([identifier name](../extensions/id-name.md)) and use a simple writing notation ([suggested notation](../extensions/notation.md)),